Case Study: 111x Traffic in 4 Months

 Here’s what that looked like:

 The main keyword jumping to #1 as well as the big gains in other keywords at the same time resulted in an overnight traffic increase of about 2,000% (160 to 3,337), or an 11,000% (30 to 3,337) increase since we started building 4 months prior.

-The amount of keywords the site was ranking for was also double from where we started.
+The number of keywords the site was ranking for was also double from where we started.

-It’s been almost a month now from this development, and the main keyword still holds the number 1 position with no sign of dropping.
+It’s been almost a month now since this development, and the main keyword still holds the number 1 position with no sign of dropping.

 But that is just one keyword.
 There is still a ton of untapped traffic to go after.

 We continue to build links focused on raising the rankings for other important keywords to bring in additional targeted traffic to the site.
 The site owner is also dusting off their blog and starting to add more fresh content that can also be ranked.